huohuoren4/docs/python/pytest/reference_guides/api_reference/fixtures.md

         Run `pytest.main(['--collectonly'])` in-process.

-        Runs the [pytest.main()](https://docs.pytest.org/en/latest/reference/reference.html#pytest.main) function to run all of pytest inside the test process itself like [inline_run()](https://docs.pytest.org/en/latest/reference/reference.html#pytest.Pytester.inline_run), but returns a tuple of the collected items and a [HookRecorder](https://docs.pytest.org/en/latest/reference/reference.html#pytest.HookRecorder) instance.
+        Runs the `pytest.main()` function to run all of pytest inside the test process itself `like inline_run()`, but returns a tuple of the collected items and a `HookRecorder` instance.

     - **inline_run**(`*args, plugins=(), no_reraise_ctrlc=False`)

         Run `pytest.main()` in-process, returning a HookRecorder.

-        Runs the [pytest.main()](https://docs.pytest.org/en/latest/reference/reference.html#pytest.main) function to run all of pytest inside the test process itself.
-This means it can return a [HookRecorder](https://docs.pytest.org/en/latest/reference/reference.html#pytest.HookRecorder) instance which gives more detailed results from that run than can be done by matching stdout/stderr from [runpytest()](https://docs.pytest.org/en/latest/reference/reference.html#pytest.Pytester.runpytest).
+        Runs the `pytest.main()` function to run all of pytest inside the test process itself.
+This means it can return a `HookRecorder` instance which gives more detailed results from that run than can be done by matching stdout/stderr from `runpytest()`.

         *Parameters*:

-        - `args (Union[str, PathLike[str]])` – Command line arguments to pass to [pytest.main()](https://docs.pytest.org/en/latest/reference/reference.html#pytest.main).
+        - `args (Union[str, PathLike[str]])` – Command line arguments to pass to `pytest.main()`.

         - `plugins` – Extra plugin instances the `pytest.main()` instance should use.

         - `no_reraise_ctrlc (bool)` – Typically we reraise keyboard interrupts from the child run.
-If True, the KeyboardInterrupt exception is captured.
+If True, the `KeyboardInterrupt` exception is captured.

     - **runpytest_inprocess**(`*args, **kwargs`)

-        Return result of running pytest in-process, providing a similar interface to what self.runpytest() provides.
+        Return result of running pytest in-process, providing a similar interface to what `self.runpytest()` provides.

     - **runpytest**(`*args, **kwargs`)

-        Run pytest inline or in a subprocess, depending on the command line option “–runpytest” and return a [RunResult](https://docs.pytest.org/en/latest/reference/reference.html#pytest.RunResult).
+        Run pytest inline or in a subprocess, depending on the command line option “–runpytest” and return a `RunResult`.

     - **parseconfig**(`*args`)

-        Return a new pytest [pytest.Config](https://docs.pytest.org/en/latest/reference/reference.html#pytest.Config) instance from given commandline args.
+        Return a new pytest `pytest.Config` instance from given commandline args.

-        This invokes the pytest bootstrapping code in _pytest.config to create a new [pytest.PytestPluginManager](https://docs.pytest.org/en/latest/reference/reference.html#pytest.PytestPluginManager) and call the [pytest_cmdline_parse](https://docs.pytest.org/en/latest/reference/reference.html#std-hook-pytest_cmdline_parse) hook to create a new pytest.Config instance.
+        This invokes the pytest bootstrapping code in _pytest.config to create a new `pytest.PytestPluginManager` and call the `pytest_cmdline_parse` hook to create a new pytest.Config instance.

-        If [plugins](https://docs.pytest.org/en/latest/reference/reference.html#pytest.Pytester.plugins) has been populated they should be plugin modules to be registered with the plugin manager.
+        If `plugins` has been populated they should be plugin modules to be registered with the plugin manager.

     - **parseconfigure**(`*args`)

-        Return a new pytest configured Config instance.
+        Return a new pytest configured `Config` instance.

-        Returns a new [pytest.Config](https://docs.pytest.org/en/latest/reference/reference.html#pytest.Config) instance like [parseconfig()](https://docs.pytest.org/en/latest/reference/reference.html#pytest.Pytester.parseconfig), but also calls the [pytest_configure](https://docs.pytest.org/en/latest/reference/reference.html#std-hook-pytest_configure) hook.
+        Returns a new `pytest.Config` instance like `parseconfig()`, but also calls the `pytest_configure` hook.

     - **getitem**(`source, funcname='test_func'`)